15-Minute Steamed Fish

 This easy recipe for This Chinese Style Steamed Fish is spectacularly delicious and healthy.
 It comes together in just 15 minutes and you don’t even need a steamer.
-We’ll show you how to steam the most succulent fish fillets in the microwave!
+Here’s our technique for steaming fish fillets in the microwave!

 In This Article